anonycws/anonycws.github.io/README.md

 "Is Chinese Word Segmentation a Solved Task?
 Rethinking Neural Chinese Word Segmentation"

 ## Advantages of This Codes
-* The process of generating analysis and diagnosis figures, the latex-sources (utilized to generate the figures), and the web page (used to display the results) are automatic.
+* Our codes can automatically generate figures (with latex codes), web pages.
 * It is easy to delete or add attributes by simply modifying the `conf.cws-attributes`.
-* It is easy to change the bucketing method for a specific attribute by modifying the definition of the bucketing method in  `conf.cws-attributes`.
+* It is easy to change the bucketing strategy for a specific attribute by modifying the bucketing strategy defined in  `conf.cws-attributes`.
 * It is easy to extend this code for other sequence labeling tasks.
 Only a few parameters in the `run_task_cws.sh` need to be modified, such as `task_type` and  `path_attribute_conf`.
-(It may be necessary to add or delete attributes appropriately.)
+(Maybe adding or deleting attributes are needed.)
 * It can help us quickly analyze and diagnose the strengths and weaknesses of a model.

 ## Requirements